 Doing this made sure that your post wasn’t all clogged up with your hopefully-to-be-scheduled-the-near-future pins and that it stayed clean and uncluttered.

-I loved it!
+I loved the new Gutenberg Editor!
 Blocks, simplicity – it had all the conveniences.
 And, I was a newbie blogger and the classic mode wasn’t necessarily “stuck” on me.

 The only problem.
 And let me tell you, it was a big one.
 No matter what I tried, I could not get my graphics to hide the way I had learned in the classic editor.

 I tried over and over to add in the code that promised me that my graphics would hide away in Classic mode but nothing would work when I tried.
 I did

 Back to the Drawing Board on Hiding Pins

 Every other blogger I have talked to is scared to transition.
 I have asked around in Facebook groups and search on Google.
 There are no answers (that I can find anyway).
 Either this is a really big secret or no one really knows how.

 And totally I can see why bloggers are afraid to take the leap over to Gutenberg.
 JUST BECAUSE OF THIS ISSUE!
 Pinterest is how the majority of bloggers get their material out there.
 There is no time to deal with things not working- we are busy enough.

 So.. today I got an email from a fellow blogger trying out my batch blog content mini challenge and she asked how to hide her images.